 It turns out that Hawaii has some pretty creepy places too!
 And Halloween in Hawaii wouldn’t be the same without a visit to a haunted Hawaiian destination or two.

-Because we love visiting Hawaii in October, I thought I’d share some of the most haunted places in Hawaii that might scare even the bravest tourist.
+Because we love visiting Hawaii in October, I thought I’d share some of the most haunted places in Hawaii that might scare even the bravest tourists.

 Keep scrolling to find out the best places to see ghosts in Hawaii!